 [T]he Indian Navy has recently issued a request-for-information to six foreign manufacturers for a new $8 billion contract to build six submarines with AIP technology (…) The shortlist of manufacturers also includes DCNS; however, the company is unlikely to be selected following an embarrassing data leak (See: “India Drops Plans to Add 3 More French Stealth Attack Submarines”).

-This week’s announcement about the Kalvari’s delayed induction date will likely mean that the second Kalvari-class diesel-electric attack submarine, christened Khanderi, which commenced sea trials in July, will likely be commissioned next year rather than at the end of 2017.
+This week’s announcement about the Kalvari’s delayed induction date appears to confirm that the second Kalvari-class diesel-electric attack submarine, christened Khanderi, which commenced sea trials in July, will not be commissioned in 2017 as originally planned.
 As of now, the other four attack subs are still slated for delivery beginning in 2020 at an interval of nine months.